This article first appeared in AgWeb.

 Farmers will soon begin to shift their focus from maintaining a margin to managing growth.
 And while exciting new technology can help with scaling business, no solution is one-size-fits-all––it’s about choosing the path forward that makes the most sense for your farmland.
 So how do you scale intelligently and not opportunistically?

-In the coming years, tech will enable farmers to make smart decisions about new investments, too.
+In the coming years, new farming tech will enable farmers to make smart decisions about new investments, too.

 Retiring farmers who don’t have succession plans or takeover operations leave a lot of open acres on the table.
 Current farmers might want to pick them up.
 And if they do, they’ll need to manage a growing operation.